hpe-storage/scod/docs/csi_driver/using.md

 [TOC]

+!!! tip
+    If you're familiar with the basic concepts of persistent storage on Kubernetes and is looking for an overview of example YAML declaration for different object types supported by the HPE CSI driver, [visit the source code repo](https://github.com/hpe-storage/csi-driver/tree/master/examples/kubernetes) on GitHub.

 ## Enabling CSI snapshots

 Support for `VolumeSnapshotClass` is available from Kubernetes 1.17+.
 The snapshot beta CRDs and the common snapshot controller needs to be installed manually.
 As per Kubernetes SIG Storage, these should not be installed as part of a CSI driver and should be deployed by the Kubernetes cluster vendor or user.